 I found myself changing in other ways, too.
 I began looking at all things firearm-related in a new light.
 Not just the big issues, like gun control, but even small, everyday things.
 I remember watching a Youtube video a few years back – I think it was a Nutnfancy clip – where the host talked about a particularly inexpensive firearm being a good “truck gun.”
 At the time, I wondered what the hell a truck gun was, and considered the idea kind of dumb.

 About two months ago, I ran across a similar video and immediately thought, “Well yeah, you don’t want to keep a really expensive firearm in your car or your tackle box where it’s gonna get all beat up or maybe stolen.
 Jeez!”
 I paused a moment later, thinking just how much my thinking had changed.
 There were no two ways about it: I had become a Person of the Gun.

-I still have the PPQ .22 (Sell this sweet little shooter?
+I still have the PPQ .22 (Sell that sweet little shooter?
 What’re you, nuts?
 Besides, I ah, have three holsters for it already…).
-I’ve since added a 9mm and a .38 Special to my collection and applied for my C&R license last week.
-I shoot regularly at my range, and continue to enjoy renting firearms of all types and calibers – even that mean ol’ .40 S&W.
+I’ve since added a 9mm and a .38 Special to my collection and applied for my C&R license.
+I shoot regularly at my range, and continue to enjoy renting firearms of all types and calibers…even that mean ol’ .40 S&W.